-To change SET parameters, execute the SET command at the server console prompt.
+To change set command's parameters, execute the set command at the server console prompt.

-The following list identifies SET command parameters that affect file compression.
+The following list identifies set command parameters that affect file compression.
 The settings apply to all files and directories in compression-enabled volumes on the server.
-For the function and range of values associated with each SET parameter, see SET in Utilities Reference.
+For the function and range of values associated with each set command's parameter, see Set in Utilities Reference.